Merri/settlers2/src/pages/2011/12/economic-basics/index.md

 ---
-title: "Economic Basics"
+title: 'Economic Basics'
-publishDate: "2011-12-30"
+description: Short article on some basics for managing your economy in The Settlers II.
+pubDate: 2011-12-30
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "buildings"
+    - docs
 ---

 **Preface**